One-body dynamical correlation function of Lieb-Liniger model at finite temperature

-In conclusion, a detailed study on the finite temperature 1BDCF of the Lieb-Liniger model with arbitrary interaction strengths has been presented by using the form factor approach and numerics.
-In particular, we have considered the regime far away from the GP and Tonks-Girardeau limit.
-By comparing situations of zero and finite temperatures, the results of spectral distribution, line-shape of 1BDCF, momentum distribution and one-body density matrix have explicitly shown the competition between thermal fluctuation and dynamical interaction.
-For the one-particle density matrix, a good agreement between our result and the prediction from the TLL theory is observed.
-We have discussed the spectral distribution in the half-plane of negative energy which can be regarded as the relative `excitation' over thermal equilibrium eigenstate, leading to the little hump therein.
-Our research sheds light on quantum many-body dynamical correlation driven by thermal and dynamical interaction, and provides a straightforward application in 1D integrable quantum gases with the cutting-edge cold-atom experiment.
+In conclusion, a detailed study on the finite temperature 1BDCF of the Lieb-Liniger model with variable repulsive interaction strengths has been presented by using the determinant expression of form factor and numerics.
+In particular, we have considered the regime far away from the GP and TG limit \cite{Kheruntsyan}.
+By comparing the situations of the 1BDCF at zero and finite temperatures, the results of spectral distribution, line shape, the momentum distribution, and one-body density matrix have demonstrated the subtle competition between thermal fluctuation and quantum interaction.
+The thermal fluctuation destroys the sharp edge singularity behavior of single-particle spectrum, especially removing the singularity at the hole-induced edge, i.e., type-II dispersion relation.
+It drives the distribution of spectral weight spread in the negative energy plane, clearly reflected by the line shape of 1BDCF.
+The double-peaks structure of 1BDCF can be explained by a series of "relative excitation" over the reference state, as well as by the perspective of the detailed balancing relation.
+Our results of the one-body density matrix manifest the intensity of thermal fluctuation in the region considered strong enough to break down the validity of TLL, demonstrating a broadly applicable range of our method.
+It is worth emphasizing that our method can be further generalized into the realistic experimental setting --- the gases of cold atoms are trapped in a harmonic potential.
+This problem can be treated as a uniform case together with local density approximation.
+The capability of our method for dealing with arbitrary interaction strength and a wide range of temperatures promises a reliable benchmark for the cutting-edge cold atom experiments.
+Moreover, our method can be employed in the study of dynamical fermionization \cite{Rigol2005,Alam2021,Wilson2020,Patu2023} and interaction quench.

-{\em Acknowledgments.} SC and YYC contributed equally.
-SC thanks the hospitality of Institute of Modern Physics in Northwest University where part of this work was completed.
-This work is supported by National Natural Science Foundation of China Grants Nos.
-12088101, 12104372, 12047511, 12047502, 12134015, 11874393 and 12121004.
-SC and HQL acknowledge the computational resources from the Beijing Computational Science Research Center.
+{\em Acknowledgments.} This work is supported by the National Natural Science Foundation of China Grants No. 12104372, No. 12088101, No. 12047511, No. 12247103, No. 12134015, and No. 92365202, HK GRF Grants No. 17306024 and No. 17313122, CRF Grants No. C4050-23GF and No. C7012- 21G, and RGC Fellowship Award No. HKU RFS2223-7S03.
+S.C. and Y.Y.C. contributed equally to this work.

-{\em Note Added.} After the appearance of this work on arXiv: 2211.00282, recently another paper \cite{Caux2023} arXiv: 2301.09224 has come up with improvements on ABACUS \cite{Caux2009}, and posed the difficulty in evaluating 1BDCF at finite temperatures, which have been overcome by our algorithm presented here and in \cite{SC}.
+{\em Note Added.} After the release of this work on arXiv: 2211.00282, we became aware of recently another paper \cite{Caux2023} that discusses the improvements on ABACUS \cite{Caux2009} and the difficulty in evaluating 1BDCF at finite temperatures.